Analysis: mandatory hourly matching’s high costs would likely kill so much clean energy procurement, it would increase total long-run emissions.

 These two strategies have important implications for where clean energy investment will flow and where new renewable capacity will get built, and consequently, on how much (or how little) climate benefit those projects will ultimately have.

-In this analysis, we use marginal emissions data from the United Nations Framework Convention on Climate Change (UNFCCC) to gain insights into these questions, especially: Where should new renewable energy projects get built to have the greatest overall climate benefit?
+In this analysis, we use marginal emissions data from the United Nations Framework Convention on Climate Change (UNFCCC) to gain insights into these questions, especially: Does location matter for the avoided emissions benefit of a new renewable energy project?
+And if so, where should new renewable energy projects get built to have the greatest overall climate benefit?

 Tapping the UNFCCC’s marginal emissions data